1. Council Membership:

 The Washington Student Achievement Council is made up of nine voting members, as provided in RCW 28B.77.005.
 The composition of the Council is as follows:

 - Six members shall be appointed by the Governor and confirmed by the Senate.

 - One of the citizen members shall be students (one graduate student, and one undergraduate student).

 - Four members of the Council shall represent education sectors and shall be selected by their respective organizations.
 Senate confirmation is not required for sector members.
 The four members include:

 - A representative of the public four-year institutions selected by the presidents of those institutions as coordinated by the Council of Presidents.

 - A representative of the state’s two-year system selected by the State Board for Community & Technical Colleges.

-- A representative of an independent, nonprofit higher education institution selected by an association of independent nonprofit baccalaureate degree-granting institutions.
+- A representative of an independent, nonprofit higher education institution selected by the Independent Colleges of Washington.

 - A representative of the K-12 system selected by the Superintendent of Public Instruction.